 Shows at the Planetarium

-There are so many shows on offer at the Sir Thomas Brisbane Planetarium that there’s bound to be something to suit all kids!
-Several of the Planetarium’s shows are suited to children, while others are great for more advanced little astronomers.
-All shows last under an hour and are followed by a Night Sky Tour in which Brisbane’s night sky is projected all around you so you can see for yourself the planets, constellations and other exciting real-life features of space.
+There are so many child friendly shows on offer at the Sir Thomas Brisbane Planetarium there’s bound to be something to suit all kids!
+Several of the Planetarium’s shows are suited to children, while others are great for more advanced astronomers.
+Most shows are under an hour and are followed by a Night Sky Tour in which Brisbane’s night sky is projected all around you so you can see for yourself the planets, constellations and other exciting real-life features of space.
 Showings run throughout the week and at weekends, and are frequent in the school holidays.
-Bookings are recommended for Cosmic Skydome shows, particularly in the holidays.
-Visit The Sir Thomas Brisbane Planetarium website for more details and to book.
+Bookings are required for Cosmic Skydome shows.
+Visit The Sir Thomas Brisbane Planetarium website for more details.